emelinabraham-cmd/emelinabraham-cmd/README.md

 ---

-🚧 **This profile is actively evolving as I continue building, learning, and shipping real DevOps solutions.**
+🚧 **This profile evolves as I continue shipping real-world DevOps systems.**